IreStridori/prima_prova/README.md

 ## 3. Implementation: classes used and their responsibilities
 ### 3.1 Class FileParser (Abstract Superclass)
 - **Purpose**: Provides an reusable structure for parsing different types of files.
-The only method it has is `parse(self, file_path)`, an abstract method for reading and processing data from a file path.
+The only method it has is `parse_file(self, file)`, an abstract method for reading and processing data from a file path.
 The superclass ensures a that all subclasses implement the parse method.

 ### 3.2 Class FastaParser (Concrete Subclass of DataParser)
 - **Purpose**: Implements specific parsing for FASTA files and organizes the files's genomic data in a structured table with an identifier, a description and an associated sequence.
-It implements the `parse(self, file_path)` method from FileParser.
+It implements the `parse_file(self, file)` method from FileParser.

 - **Specific responsibilities**:
 	- Reads a FASTA file line by line.